cloudninedigital/cnd-python-template/README.md

 ## 6.1 Terraform configuration

 The Terraform configuration is part of the actual infrastructure you will deploy in Google Cloud.
 Things like Cloud functions, cloud run deployments, service accounts, user rights, pubsub topics and subscriptions and even BigQuery datasets and tables are part of this.
-Please see more detailed information in [Terraform templates usage](terraform_usage.md).

 ### using modules
 There a few examples of deployments of Cloud Functions present in the folder